wazeerc/authy/README.md

 # Authy

-A dummy authentication app I wrote to practice user registration and login functionality, includes a minimal express API.
+A dummy authentication app I wrote to practice user registration and login functionality (from scratch), includes an Express API server.

 > [!NOTE]
 > This is for Educational purposes only.